 Each term two of our studios are provided for use by dance artists with weeks being prioritised for Artist Residencies and In-Kind Studio Space & Support.
 To accompany this Dance Base are also providing approximately 3 weeks a term as an Open Studio.
 Scotland-based dance and movement artists can use a studio for a full day at a time to explore ideas, engage with each other and play, with no application or outcome expectation.

-Applicants will need to register as a Professional Dance Artist ahead of contacting Dance Base and this will be launched in July.
+Applicants will need to register as a Professional Dance Artist ahead of contacting Dance Base.
 This is a very simple form that collects your contact details and adds you to the Dance Base database.
 This then allows us to manage our provision of support to the dance sector in a much more streamlined way and keep in contact with you about upcoming opportunities at Dance Base.

 Our Open Studio days are open to:

 *Dance Base understands the term “artist” to include dancers, choreographers, teachers, performers and makers working within a movement based practice.

 There is no expectation of what the Open Studio days should be used for, but it may include:

 If you require a space for either of these activities, or on an hourly basis, please contact our Hires team.

 Once our Residency Programme is allocated (usually a minimum of 6 weeks before the public classes term begins) Dance Base will announce which dates are available.
 This will be shared on our website, social media and e-news.
 Artists are invited to book in via a first come first served basis with the option to initially book a maximum of 2 days per term.
 If space is still available this can be increased.